 In some cases, it makes sense for the student to take the tax break.
 If the student is married, and no longer dependent on a parent for support, obviously that’s who should take the education tax break.
 Additionally, if the student makes enough money to owe taxes, it makes sense to reduce that tax bill as much as possible.

 Most of the time, though, students don’t earn enough money to owe taxes.
 As a result, in many cases, it makes more sense for parents to claim their children as dependents and reap the benefits of the tax breaks.
 After all, parents have spent quite a lot to raise their children, and probably help pay for college.
 It’s only reasonable that they receive some sort of financial benefit in return – and a lower tax bill is one way to recoup a few of those costs.

-Once you have made your decision about who will claim the education tax benefit, TurboTax will figure out which education tax credit or deduction you are eligible for when you prepare your taxes.
+Once you have made your decision about who will claim the education tax benefit, TurboTax will figure out which education tax credit or deduction you are eligible for based on your entries when you prepare your taxes.

 If you have questions, you can connect live via one way video to a TurboTax Live CPA or Enrolled Agent to get your tax questions answered.
 A TurboTax Live CPA or Enrolled Agent can also review, sign, and file your tax return.